Category - Major Events

 Wasting no time, the popular and uncontested king of professional golf chose to hold court with fellow golfers and patronize the best drinking establishments the Windy City had to offer.

 The 27-pound Wanamaker, however, was just too heavy to haul around on such a night.
-Hagen’s solution was to hail a nearby taxi, place the trophy comfortably in the back seat, and tell the driver to deliver it to his hotel.
+Hagen’s solution was to hail a nearby taxi, place the trophy comfortably in the back seat, and tell the driver to deliver it to his cottage.
 He sealed the arrangement with a $5 bill.

 A brilliant move . . . or so it seemed.